Bill Gates plots a surprise attack on the energy sector

 "If it works it would be magical," says Gates, hugging his elbows to his side and rocking lightly in his seat.

-“Because with liquids you don’t have the intermittency problem [that] batteries [do].
+"Because with liquids you don't have the intermittency problem batteries.
 You can put the liquid into a big tank and burn it whenever you want.

 "There are dozens of things like that that are high risk but huge impact if they are successful."